kaapstorm/pregnant_justice/src/02_family_defense_foundation.rst

 did an emergency C-section, and the baby made it!
 It made the news.
 So.
 Yah.
 That was my fifteen minutes of fame," grinned Bruce.

 "Wow."
-Louise exchaled.
-Abdominal pregnancy.
-That's insane.
+Louise exhaled.
+"Abdominal pregnancy.
+That's insane."

 .. note:: March 2015